-Plato Income Maximiser Limited is an asset management business based in Australia.
-Plato Income Maximiser shares (PL8) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Plato Income Maximiser has a trailing 12-month revenue of around $99.6 million.
+Plato Income Maximiser is an asset management business based in Australia.
+Plato Income Maximiser shares (PL8) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Plato Income Maximiser has a trailing 12-month revenue of around $63.3 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Plato Income Maximiser